TYPO3-Console/TYPO3-Console/Documentation/CommandReference/Index.rst

 - Third party extensions
 - All core extensions that are required (or part of minimal usable system)
-- All core extensions which are provided in the TYPO3_ACTIVE_FRAMEWORK_EXTENSIONS environment variable.
-Extension keys in this variable must be separated by comma and without spaces.
+- All core extensions which are provided with the ``--framework-extensions`` argument.
+- In composer mode all composer dependencies to TYPO3 framework extensions are detected and activated by default.

-**Example:** ``TYPO3_ACTIVE_FRAMEWORK_EXTENSIONS="info,info_pagetsconfig" typo3cms install:generatepackagestates``
+**Example:** ``typo3cms install:generatepackagestates``